Nothing is more relaxing than having a dip in your hot tub during winter and relieving your stiff bones and muscles.

 If you like, you can leave a towel on the floor of the hot tub in case water gets inside in the winter.

-Step 12 (Optional): Add Non-Toxic Antifreeze
+Step 12 (Optional But Recommended): Add Non-Toxic Antifreeze

 Step 13: Clean the Cover

 You must also clean the hot tub cover for the winterization process.
 You can use a solution that can clean and protect the cover from the elements.
+The AquaDoc Hot Tub Cleaner Spray is also recommended for this task.

 Ensure to clean the sides, top, and underside of the cover, including all its nooks and crannies, to help prevent mildew and mold growth.